emilio-devesa/YamahaMediaDownloader/README.md

 # Yamaha Media Downloader

-This project contains Python scripts that automatically download all practice audios from the **Yamaha books** available on the official Yamaha Music School media pages.
+This project provides a **single Python tool** that automatically downloads all practice audios from the **Yamaha Music Schools** books and courses available on the official media pages.

-Each script opens the target page in a **Chromium-based browser (Brave)**, simulates clicks to load every audio file, and saves them locally with proper filenames.
+The script opens the target Yamaha Media page in a **Chromium-based browser (Brave)**, simulates clicks to load every track, and saves the audio files locally with proper filenames.

 ---